Schubert Eisenstein series and Poisson summation for Schubert varieties: The Schwartz space of

 \subsection{The Schwartz space}

 We define $P,P^*$ and $P'$ as in the introduction.
 Thus $P \cap P^*$ is the Levi subgroup $M$ of the parabolic subgroups $P$ and $P^*.$ Moreover $P$ and $P^*$ are maximal (proper) parabolic subgroups of $P'.$ To define the Fourier transform $\mathcal{F}_{P|P^*}$ we first apply an intertwining operator to certain functions on $Y_{P}(F)$ to arrive at functions on $Y_{P^*}(F).$ We then twist by certain operators that we recall in this section.
+These operators were first introduced in \cite{BK:normalized}.

 Suppose we are given $\lambda \in X_*(M^{\mathrm{ab}}).$ Let $s' \in \CC.$ We define

 by

 Here $\psi:F \to \CC^\times$ is the local factor of the global additive character fixed in \S \ref{ssec:measures} and $da$ is the Haar measure on $F.$ In the special case where $P$ is maximal and $P'=Y=G$ this reduces to \cite[(4.2)]{Getz:Hsu:Leslie}, where it was denoted by $\lambda_{!}(\mu_s).$ The same operator is denoted by $\lambda_!(\eta_{\psi}^{s'})$ in \cite{BK:normalized,Shahidi:FT}.
 To extend the domain of definition of $\lambda_!(s'),$ let $\Phi \in \mathcal{S}(F)$ satisfy $\Phi(0)=1$ and $\widehat{\Phi} \in C_c^\infty(F).$ Here $\widehat{\Phi}(x):=\int_{F}\Phi(y)\psi\left(xy \right)dy.$ Define the regularized integral